 Home water quality is extremely important and needs to be closely monitored to ensure the health and safety of you and your family.
 Although local water utilities are legally required to test their water and disclose the results, some contaminants can slip through the cracks.

-Testing your own water quality is a great way to achieve peace of mind, but you should never rely on home water testing results as the final word on your water safety.
+Testing your own water quality is a great way to achieve peace of mind.
+You should never rely on home water testing results as the final word on your water safety.
 Believe it or not, there are many hidden dangers of home water testing kits.
 When shopping for water testing kits, you’re likely to run into a lot of claims about what each kit can do for you.
 Before you buy, however, read on to learn about some of the dangers of home water testing kits.

 Should I Test My Own Water?